 Each CCM/CPC shall notify the Secretariat of the name, title, organization and address of the government officials or other authorized individuals specified in paragraph 9(1), and the name and address of the other authorized institutions specified in the same paragraph and, where appropriate, the name and title of the officials who are individually empowered within those institutions.
 This notification shall indicate the date at which the authorization comes into force.
 Any changes to the content of the notification under this paragraph shall be promptly notified to the Secretariat.

-Each CCM/CPC shall notify the Secretariat of the name, address and contact details of the organization that will serve as the point of contact for questions related to ePBCDs or ePBRCs concerning the CCM/CPC.
+Each CCM/CPC shall notify the Secretariat of the name, address and contact details of the organization that will serve as the point of contact for questions related to ePBCDs or [ePBRCs] concerning the CCM/CPC.
 Any changes to the content of the notification under this paragraph shall be promptly notified to the Secretariat.

 All CCMs/CPCs concerned shall, as soon as possible for the ePBCD system implementation, submit to the Secretariat the data necessary to ensure the registration of their users in the ePBCD system.
 Access to and use of the system cannot be ensured for those who fail to provide and maintain the data required by the ePBCD system.